JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 		</td>
 		<td>
 -  In this example, Two mini patch panels for phones (Voice) need two legend pieces.
 (More than 8 jacks)<br>
--  For Voice, everything - including the feed from "secret room" - connects to a special connector (called a punch down) located on its special mini patch panel.
+-  For Voice, everything - including the feed from Lan Closet or Splicing Chanber - connects to a special connector (called a punch down) located on its special mini patch panel.
 The feed is noted as number 4 on the lower left part of the legend, even though there is only one "feed" cable, Spectrum documented it as being number 4<br>
       -  Since the 1920's telephone engineers called the place where their wire from the pole connected to your home's wire to the telephone on the wall "The Demarcation".
 That custom remains as an easy way to note the in's and out's of voice cabling. <br><br>
 -  Note the entries Upper 1 and 7, lower 2.
 All refer the the living room as seen from the door.<br>
    -  Also note that the plate type for lower #2 is Data rather than TV.
 In box 2, "Liv Data" is plate # 2 and cable #2.<br>